Published8th January, 2018

 For simple data and batch codes on food or FMCG packaging, a couple of lines of alphanumeric, human readable text do the job perfectly.
 This would normally be printed during the production process by a variable data printer.
 More detailed product information, including the country of manufacture, unique manufacturer ID and product category can be stored as a numeric code in a pre-printed linear or 1D barcode.

-For smaller items, such as product components, a 2D code can store a larger number of alphanumeric characters (around 2000) in a small space.
+For smaller items, such as product components, a 2D data matrix code can store a larger number of alphanumeric characters (around 2000) in a small space.
 Used in the aerospace, electronics and automotive industries, you would typically use these codes to store manufacturer ID, part number and a unique serial number.
 2D codes are also used by our customers in the pharmaceutical/medical sector for unique product identification.

 Part marking is possible with a small character continuous inkjet printer.
 There are a number of printers in the alphaJET range, capable of printing a high-quality 2D code.
 This can be achieved with black ink directly onto the part itself, with black ink on a pre-printed white area, or with coloured inks directly on a range of different substrate colours.